influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 ### Storage volume and IOPS

-Consider the type of storage you'll need and the amount.
+Consider the type of storage you need and the amount.
 InfluxDB is designed to run on solid state drives (SSDs) and memory-optimized cloud instances, for example, AWS EC2 R5 or R4 instances.
 InfluxDB isn't tested on hard disk drives (HDDs) and we don't recommend HDDs for production.
-For best results, InfluxDB servers must have a minimum of 1000 IOPS on the storage to ensure recovery and availability.
+For best results, InfluxDB servers must have a minimum of 1000 IOPS on storage to ensure recovery and availability.
 We recommend at least 2000 IOPS for rapid recovery of cluster data nodes after downtime.

 See your cloud provider documentation for IOPS detail on your storage volumes.

 ### Bytes and compression

 Database names, [measurements](/influxdb/v1.7/concepts/glossary/#measurement), [tag keys](/influxdb/v1.7/concepts/glossary/#tag-key), [field keys](/influxdb/v1.7/concepts/glossary/#field-key), and [tag values](/influxdb/v1.7/concepts/glossary/#tag-value) are stored only once and always as strings.
-Only [field values](/influxdb/v1.7/concepts/glossary/#field-value) and [timestamps](/influxdb/v1.7/concepts/glossary/#timestamp) are stored per-point.
+[Field values](/influxdb/v1.7/concepts/glossary/#field-value) and [timestamps](/influxdb/v1.7/concepts/glossary/#timestamp) are stored for every point.

 Non-string values require approximately three bytes.
-String values require variable space as determined by string compression.
+String values require variable space, determined by string compression.

 ### Separate `wal` and `data` directories